Transitional Work Bonus Program

 Transitional Work Grants Program

 One of the most important strategies to help injured workers remain at work or return to work is transitional work.
 Our Transitional Work Grant Program is designed to help you develop a transitional work program that's right for your business and your employees.
-Returning an injured worker to the job as soon as safely possible before the worker is 100 percent recovered lowers your workers' comp costs and improves your bottom line.
+Returning an injured worker to the job as soon as safely possible before the worker is 100% recovered lowers your workers' comp costs and improves your bottom line.

 - 11-49 employees up to $2,900.